-The eligibility criteria for the Indian Revenue Service exam is the same as for other services.
-Once the candidate clears the civil services and gets allotment to the Indian foriegn service as per his rank, he has to go through specified training.
+The eligibility criteria for the Indian Revenue Service exam are the same as for other services.
+Once the candidate clears the civil services and gets allotment to the Indian Revenue service as per his/her rank.

 Indicative hierarchy of the IRS officers in the field formation is as under: